 Remember, we have a feature on our website to help you measure your risk tolerance.
-The problem with trying to decide how much risk to take is we all want to be aggressive when the market is going up, but conservative when it's going down.
-That's why a sell discipline is important.
+The problem with trying to decide how much risk to take is we all want to be aggressive when the market is going up, but What's Your Risk Number?

+all want to be aggressive when the market is going up, but conservative when it's going down.
+That's why a sell sell discipline is important.
 However, the first line of defense is always our allocation.
 This approach to measuring risk gives a number by making investors trade off gains and losses.
 Just click the button to see where you stand.